rigerta/rigerta.github.io/README.md

-This is my *beautiful* website.
+This is my website.
 It is a side project I always wanted to work on (*mostly for educational purposes*) and finally - under the qurantine - that moment came.
 Say hi to me if you'd like, I've added my email somewhere there.